heig-vd-dai-course/heig-vd-dai-course/99-material-for-the-teaching-staff/README.md

 - Send an email to all students to remind them of the course with:
   - A link to this GitHub organization
   - When and where the course will take place
+- Add the evaluations and practical works to [GAPS](https://gaps.heig-vd.ch/)

 ### Email sent for the 2023-2024 academic year